 The College Store will buy back books for its shelves from students if we know that we need them for the next semester.
 We will also buy back books to sell to a wholesale marketer, just like we buy from them.
 When a student sells his/her textbook there are two different prices they can be paid for their used book which reflects whether the book is going on the CS shelf or being sent to the wholesaler.

-When the CS buys back a book to put on its shelf, it pays the students 1/2 of the "new price," which has been set by the publisher.
+When the CS buys back a book to put on its shelf, it pays the student up to half the purchase price of textbooks from the CS..
 The CS does not set the price.
 The publisher establishes it dependent on demand and supply for any given book, at any given time.
 This price set is "Beyond the Control" of the College Store.